A change again this week, to prove that I don’t just write books, I decided to share some more easy recipes with you.

 First off, you make the base, 325g Plain Flour, 200g Butter and 100g Caster Sugar, all rubbed in together and pressed into a lined baking tin 20x30cm (8×10 inch)

-This was baked for 35 minutes at 140°C and set to cool in the fridge.
+This was baked for 35-40 minutes at 140°C (until the edge starts to colour) and set to cool in the fridge.